Arlen Specter: Military career

-During the Korean War, he served stateside in the United States Air Force from 1951 to 1953 and obtained the rank of first lieutenant as an officer in the Air Force Office of Special Investigations.
+During the Korean War, Specter served stateside in the United States Air Force from 1951 to 1953 and obtained the rank of first lieutenant as an officer in the Air Force Office of Special Investigations.

 Early legal career and personal life

 In 1953, he married Joan Levy.
 In 1979, she was elected to one of the two allotted minority party at-large seats on the Philadelphia City Council.
-She held the seat for four terms, until she was defeated for re-election in 1995 by Frank Rizzo, Jr. The couple had two sons.
+She held the seat for four terms, until she was defeated for re-election in 1995 by Frank Rizzo Jr. The couple had two sons.
 Specter graduated from Yale Law School in 1956, while serving as editor of the Yale Law Journal.
 Afterward, Specter opened a law practice, Specter & Katz, with Marvin Katz, who served as a Federal District Court Judge in Philadelphia, until his death in October 2010.
-Specter represented Ira Einhorn, known as "The Unicorn Killer".
-Specter became an assistant district attorney under District Attorney James C. Crumlish, Jr., and was a member of the Democratic Party.
+Specter represented Ira Einhorn, known as "The Unicorn Killer," aiding him to get a very low bail for a murder charge (which Einhorn subsequently jumped).
+Specter became an assistant district attorney under District Attorney James C. Crumlish Jr., and was a member of the Democratic Party.

 Early political career

 Involvement with the Warren Commission

 Specter worked for the Warren Commission, which investigated the assassination of John F. Kennedy, at the recommendation of Representative Gerald Ford, who was then one of the Commissioners.
 As an assistant for the commission, he co-wrote the proposal of the "single bullet theory", which suggested the non-fatal wounds to Kennedy and wounds to Texas Governor John Connally were caused by the same bullet.
 This was a crucial assertion for the Warren Commission, since if the two had been wounded by separate bullets within such a short time frame, that would have demonstrated the presence of a second assassin and therefore a conspiracy.
-The United States House Select Committee on Assassinations published their report in 1979 stating that their "forensic pathology panel's conclusions were consistent with the so-called single bullet theory advanced by the Warren Commission".
+Regarding this particular subject, the United States House Select Committee on Assassinations concluded that JFK's assassination was probably a product of a conspiracy, but this conclusion was based partially on acoustic evidence that was later called into question.